freeCodeCamp/freeCodeCamp/guide/spanish/java/variables/index.md

  char c = 'a'; // Observe las comillas simples

- // Las variables también pueden ser declaradas en una sentencia, y asignarles valores despues.
+ // Las variables también pueden ser declaradas en una sentencia, y asignarles valores despues. int j; j = 10;

- int j;
- j = 10;

- // initiates an Float object with value 1.0
+ // Inicializa un objeto Float con el valor de 1.0
- // variable myFloat now points to the object
- Float myFloat = new Float(1.0);
+ // La variable miFlotante now points to the object Float miFlotante = new Float(1.0);

  //Bytes are one of types in Java and can be
  //represented with this code